-In 2019, Seminole County, the Seminole County Sheriff’s Office, 7 cities, their respective police departments, plus the public schools and health department joined the BFF coalition, more than doubling its size.
-The Seminole County launch event was held October 2, 2019 at the Seminole County chambers.
+In 2019, Seminole County, the Seminole County Sheriff’s Office, seven cities, and their respective police departments, plus the public schools and health department joined the Best Foot Forward coalition, more than doubling its size.
+The Seminole County launch event was held October 2, 2019 at the Seminole County Chamber.

-Each year, the BFF Steering Committees choose a number of crosswalks to monitor and enforce.
-The steering committees are made of up city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
-Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, ones with engineering changes or counter-measures already planned.
+Each year, the Best Foot Forward Steering Committees choose a number of crosswalks to monitor and enforce.
+The steering committees are made up of city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
+Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, and ones with engineering changes or counter-measures already planned.

 Below are the 2020 crosswalks chosen.
-Click on each crosswalk to see Google Street View.
+Click on each crosswalk on the Google Map below to see details.
+Click on each crosswalk in the grid below the map to see Google Street View.

 More than 100 people attended the Seminole County launch and heard the messages from their elected leaders in person.
 Another 800 watched online.

 The message: People’s lives are too important NOT to do something to keep them safe.